jasinmachkour/tlars/README.md

 ?Gauss_data
 ```

-To cite the package ‘tlars’ in publications use:
+To cite the package 'tlars' in publications use:

 ```r
 citation("tlars")